rosedu/rosedu-people/doc/testing.md

 The flow for solving a bug is:
 - create a [regression test](http://en.wikipedia.org/wiki/Regression_testing)
   to reproduce the bug - if it's possible (90% is possible)
-- fix the bug and see that the regression test is failing
+- fix the bug and see that the regression test passes
-- fix the test

 Add the bug's issue number in the test's docstring.